fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 ![FIDO is at 703 Livernois in Ferndale, MI](/images/fido_building.png)

-At Fido Personal Dog Training we use up to date science and reward based Positive Reinforcement training methods, which includes clicker training.
+At Fido Personal Dog Training we use up-to-date science and reward based positive reinforcement training methods, which includes clicker training.
 We are here to help dog owners communicate with their dogs in a manner that the dog can understand.
-To help educate the dog owning public in what Positive Reinforcement Training, is really about, and to do so in a manner that promotes the betterment and wellbeing of both.
+We strive to educate the public about positive reinforcment training and to do so in a manner that promotes the betterment and wellbeing of both dogs and their people.

 <section class="region">
 ## Tammy Crenshaw